Groups & Factions

 • Cadre: for the purposes of this cheat sheet, a cadre organisation is a political organisation in which members are expected to act on and agitate around the programme of the organisation, recruit to it, and self-educate around its principles.

-Many British socialist cadre organisations are based on 'democratic centralism'.
-While the meaning of this term is highly disputed, in this context it largely means: a ban on permanent member-organised factions; leadership elected through a 'slate' system where the current leadership often proposes itself; some open discussion permitted in the lead up to a national conference; but crucially, subsequent adherence in action (and often in public speech) to the agreed positions at the national conference ('the line').
+Many, but not all, British socialist cadre organisations are based on 'democratic centralism'.
+While the meaning of this term is highly disputed, in this context it largely means: a ban on permanent member-organised factions; leadership elected through a 'slate' system where the current leadership often proposes itself and its allies without competing slates/candidates; some open discussion permitted in the lead up to a national conference; but crucially, subsequent adherence in action (and often in public speech) to the agreed positions at the national conference ('the line').
 Criticism of the line could lead to a warning or expulsion.
 Sometimes, the programme and political line of the cadre organisation can include anything from strategic approaches to highly theoretical positions on historical questions or on world affairs.
 Due to the high levels of commitment required, cadre organisations will often punch far above their weight compared to their membership size, especially compared to the other types of organisation.
 Equally, the loyalty to and power of leadership figures (and to/of the democratic centralist cadre organisation itself) can lead to abuse and cover-ups.

 More democratic and transparent forms of democratic centralism are also possible, but less common.